twobucks/blenda/README.md

 First make sure you have MongoDB installed and that you have started the Mongo server.

+Image resizing is done in background jobs that are using Redis.
+Make sure you have Redis server started.

 ```
 npm install # will install deps
 npm start # will start servers